 Select Role-based or feature-based installation option and click on Next.

-Here you need to select desired server you’d like to install DNS Server.
+Here you need to select desired server you’d like to install DNS Server (usually this is the current server).

 Now you can see that item DNS is checked.